Learn To Film For Kids

 - Gain the fundamentals of composition and filming

-Learn the basics of video production, from conception to completion in 5 short classes delivered to your school’s doorstep.
-With fun examples and relevant terminology, you will graduate with the skills to bring your imagination to reality.
+Learn the basics of video production, from conception to completion, in a 4.5 hour short class delivered in our state of the art Studio Facility in Parramatta.
+With fun examples and relevant terminology, your child will graduate with the skills to bring their imagination to reality.

 What to expect